Why get asset finance through Money.com.au

 - You may be able to claim GST credits & other tax deductions on the asset you buy

-What can you buy with asset finance?
+What assets can you finance?

 Light vehicles